 • Pre-construction licensed archaeological testing of the substation site should be undertaken by a licensed archaeologist and a report submitted to the relevant authorities for consideration.
-This is in order to mitigate against the presence of potential sub-surface archaeological finds, features or
+This is in order to mitigate against the presence of potential sub-surface archaeological finds, features or deposits.
+Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required.

-7.5.5 UNIT 5 - A NEW 110KV OVERHEAD LINE BETWEEN BALLYRAGGET AND COOLNABACKY
+5.5.5 UNIT 5 'A NEW 110KV OVERHEAD LINE BETWEEN BALLYRAGGET AND COOLNABACKY'

-- Access tracks which extend close to a recorded monument or a cultural heritage feature should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track. - Geophysical Survey should be undertaken in the vicinity of the KK005-095 Field System and KK005-094 Enclosure where it is proposed to access the site and construct the poleset.
-This should be undertaken prior to construction taking place to confirm the extent of the identified field system.
-This may be followed by archaeological testing depending on the results of the geophysics. - Pre-development archaeological testing (depending on the results of the geophysics) of poleset BC5 in order to confirm whether any sub-surface archaeological deposits are present in the area of the proposed poleset.
+- Access to the proposed line at the construction stage of the development should aim to utilise existing roads, tracks and farm passages where present.
+Impacts on the archaeology or cultural heritage by the tracking/ operating of heavy machinery on such access routes are therefore likely to be minimal.
+In the interest of ensuring that such impacts do not occur an examination of access routes adjacent to Recorded Monuments should be undertaken by an archaeologist prior to the commencement of the development.
+Access tracks which may extend close to a recorded monument should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track. - Geophysical Survey should be undertaken in the vicininty of the KK005-095 Field System and KK005-094 Enclosure where it is proposed to access the site and construct the poleset.
+This should be undertaken prior to construction taking place to identify the full extent of the field system.
+This may be followed by archaeological testing depending on the results of the geophysics.

+- Pre-development archaeological testing (depending on the results of the geophysics) of poleset BC5 in order to confirm whether any sub-surface archaeological deposits are present in the area of the proposed poleset.
 A report on the testing will be submitted to the Local Authority and the DAHG for consideration.
-Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required. - Archaeological monitoring of Poleset BC5 and BC6 at Rathduff due to proximity of leveled enclosure KK005-094 and KK005-095. - Consider utilizing alternative access track (existing farm track) between BC5 and BC6 - Archaeological Monitoring of BC12 and movement of machinery along construction access track 19m from possible ringfort - Archaeological monitoring of angle mast BC18 adjacent to field system KK005-016 at Ballymartin. - Archaeological Monitoring of poleset and associated construction access track to BC109 adjacent to levelled enclosure LA024-025 - Archaeological Monitoring of machinery along construction access track between BC103 and BC104 adjacent to limekiln on 1st Ed map - Archaeological Monitoring of guard point construction between BC88 and BC89 adjacent to Boleybeg Bridge - Archaeological monitoring of machinery along access track to BC56 in the vicinity of ringfort LA030-022 - Archaeological monitoring of machinery along proposed construction access track to BC33 due to limekiln in area of track (1st Ed map) - Archaeological monitoring of poleset BC75 and associated construction access track adjacent to LA030-016 - Archaeological monitoring of guard point and access tracks associated with BC46 and BC47 adjacent to Ecclesiastical Complex at Loughill KK001-004 - Archaeological monitoring of BC131 and associated guard point adjacent to possible Fulacht Fiadh (Aerial Photo) at Cremorgan. - Archaeological Monitoring of movement of machinery along proposed construction access track between BC129 and BC130 due to site of limekiln on 1st Ed map. - Archaeological monitoring of BC147 adjacent to Possible Field System at Money Lower.
+Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required. - Archaeological monitoring of Poleset BC5 and BC6 at Rathduff due to proximity of leveled enclosure KK005-094 and KK005-095. - Archaeological Monitoring of BC12 19m from possible ringfort - Archaeological monitoring of angle mast BC18 adjacent to field system KK005-016 at Ballymartin. - Archaeological monitoring of BC131 adjacent to possible Fulacht Fiadh (Aerial Photo) at Cremorgan. - Archaeological Monitoring of BC147 adjacent to Possible Field System at Money Lower.

-7.5.6 UNIT 6 - AN UPRATE OF THE EXISTING BALLYRAGGET-KILKENNY 110KV OVERHEAD LINE
+5.5.6 UNIT 6 'AN UPRATE TO THE EXISTING BALLYRAGGET-KILKENNY 110KV OVERHEAD LINE'